 Our association is unique in that it was formed initially through communication on the Internet and its primary purpose is to connect information and resources to our members through our website, newsletters, social media, various research activities, webinars, regional forums and biennial international conference.
 Recently we also launched the Umbrella Initiative, which provides a platform for connecting the ICA as a global organization with ICA Regions and ICA Chapters - organizations that directly apply CPTED practice on the ground.

-We are the only organization in the world that offers a competency based certification program for CPTED Practitioners.
+We are the only professional organization that offers a worldwide competency based certification program for CPTED Practitioners.
 This program was developed over many years with consultation from around the globe.
 We recognized that the program would have to be competency based to allow for regional differences in application and direction.
 At its core our program relies on a strong understanding of the concepts of CPTED and a demonstrated ability to put those concepts into action.
-We currently support certified practitioners in 8 countries.
+We currently support ICCP certified practitioners from 8 countries.